-Best For: Museum Lovers, National Park Services Stamp Collectors, Budget Travelers (entrance is free!), history buffs
+Best For: Museum Lovers, National Park Lovers, and Budget Travelers (entrance is free!)

 “GOLD!
 GOLD!
 GOLD!” headlined the news as one journalist convinced the world that Seattle was the final and best pit stop before striking it rich in the Klondike Gold Rush.

 Learn how selling supplies to the victims of the 1800’s version of a lottery ticket launched a town recovering from fire and depression into the prospering city it is today.